 - goat cheese

-- Heat honey in a pan over very low heat until liquified and add thyme and lavender.
+- Heat honey in a pan over very low heat until warm and add thyme and lavender.
 Let "steep".

 - Preheat oven to 425 degrees.

-- Drizzle infused honey over figs and serve.
+- Drizzle infused honey over figs, top with pomegranate seeds, and serve.